Youssef-Mafa/MVP/README.md

 ### Architecture

-This MVP is built on a LAMP stack (Linux, Apache, MySQL, PHP), with some JavaScript for enhanced interactivity.
+This MVP is built on a WAMP stack (Windows, Apache, MySQL, PHP), with some JavaScript for enhanced interactivity.

 ```mermaid
 graph TD